jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/field%7Ccreating%2C_updating%2C_deleting_fields/set_default_%2F_unique%7Csetting_the_default_and_the_unique_field%7C5.md

-Use this API to set the default field and the unique field in the schema
+Use this API to set the default field and the unique field in the schema.

 **Requirement:** OpenSearchServer v1.5